confluentinc/ksql/design-proposals/klip-51-ksqldb .NET LINQ provider.md

 }
 ```

-C# code is translated into an Abstract Syntax Tree and the following KSQK is generated:
+C# code is translated into an Abstract Syntax Tree and the following KSQL is generated:
 ```KSQL
 SELECT Id, Message, RowTime
 FROM Tweets